Photography: Sunset Slow

-Photography: Dillion Beach
+Photography: Dillon Beach

-Here are some of my favorite photos from my birthday trip to Dillion Beach.
+Here are some of my favorite photos from my birthday trip to Dillon Beach.
 This trip was about connection and reflection.
 Cloud cover allowed for only one sunset and it was an odd one.
 The sun flattened to a bowl shape and was swallowed by the sea.
 I found it inspiring and somehow fitting for the place I am right now.
 Bring on weird!

 Let me know if you have a favorite photo.